chris-fo/chris-fo/README.md

 - 👋 Hi, I’m @chris-fo, just call me Chris.
-- 👀 I’m interested in Web Development.
+- 👀 I’m interested in all parts of Software Development.
-- 🌱 I’m currently improving in HTML, CSS and Javascript as well as WordPress Development.
+- 🌱 I’m currently improving in HTML, CSS and Javascript as well as brushing up my Java Skills.
 - 📫 How to reach me: Just send me a message on LinkedIn: https://www.linkedin.com/in/christian-fotteler/

 <!---